moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 ### Custom core components and directives

 These are some useful custom components and directives that are only available in the Moodle App.
-Please note that this isn’t the full list of custom components and directives, it’s just an extract of the most common ones.
+Please note that this isn't the full list of custom components and directives, it's just an extract of the most common ones.

 You can find a full list of components and directives in the source code of the app, within [`src/core/components`](https://github.com/moodlehq/moodleapp/tree/master/src/core/components) and [`src/core/directives`](https://github.com/moodlehq/moodleapp/tree/master/src/core/directives).